matheus-cosentino/NovaVir/README.md

 ## Requirements

 ### Conda Installation
 The pipeline uses Conda to manage its dependencies.
 We recommend the presence of any version running within the machine.
-If is there any version available, follown the proper conda installation within miniforge, [conda](https://forge.ird.fr/transvihmi/nfernandez/install_conda_with_miniforge).
+If no version is available, follown the conda installation within miniforge, [conda](https://forge.ird.fr/transvihmi/nfernandez/install_conda_with_miniforge).

 ### Databases and Taxonomic files
-Due the large size of databases used, and its common presence within HPC clusters, databases path must be prior present to run the pipeline.
+Due the large size of databases used, and its common presence within HPC clusters, databases path must be prior present to run the pipeline and its download does not make part of this pipeline.
 In case of doubts, open an issue or get in touch within your HPC support team to proper intallation.
  - [Nr5](https://ftp.ncbi.nlm.nih.gov/blast/db/v5/)
  - [prot.accession2taxid.gz](https://ftp.ncbi.nlm.nih.gov/pub/taxonomy/accession2taxid/)
  - [tamdump](https://ftp.ncbi.nlm.nih.gov/pub/taxonomy/)
  - [Kraken2](https://benlangmead.github.io/aws-indexes/k2)

 ## Installation
-The DiscoVir.sh script is resoponsible to manage the run, automatically downloading and creating the necessary Conda environments, as well as manage conda versions for the pipeline to work.
+The DiscoVir.sh script is responsible to manage the run, automatically downloading and creating the necessary Conda environments, as well as manage conda versions for the pipeline to work.

 1.  **Clone the repository:**